GabrielMelhem/Scalable-WordPress-AWS/docs/VPC-Setup.md

 # Setting Up VPC for Scalable WordPress Resume on AWS 🌐
+VPC provides the networking foundation for the application.

+By using VPCAdminUser:

 ## Step 1: Create the VPC 🏗️
 - **Name tag:** `WordPressVPC`